 - How to make a sexual harassment claim against your employer

-- What if I don’t want to go to a tribunal?
+- What if I don’t want to go to a Court or tribunal?

 What is sexual harassment at work?

 A simple definition of sexual harassment is any unwanted sexual behaviour from somebody in your working environment that makes you feel humiliated, uncomfortable, intimidated, or violates your dignity.
 This could be at work itself or in any work-related environment, such as when visiting a client, at the Christmas party, and so on.

 Sexual harassment can be both verbal and physical.
 Some examples of what sexual harassment includes are: